 Put Your Digital Marketing Strategy Into Practice

 Phew!
-You’ve done the hard work and you’ve got your shiny new digital marketing strategy in place.
+You’ve done the hard work and you’ve got your shiny new digital marketing strategy implementation in place.
 It’s time to put it into practice.

 If you’ve gone through the 6 steps carefully you’ll probably find it easy to implement because you’ve done all the hard thinking upfront.